 - If there is at least one concurrent request pending for execution, the concurrent manager process caches rowids for the FND_CONCURRENT_REQUESTS rows of pending concurrent requests.
 The “Cache Size” setting of the concurrent manager specifies how many rowids to cache.

 - The cached list of rowids is checked to verify if there are any unprocessed concurrent requests (rows in FND_CONCURRENT_REQUESTS table) left.
 If none are left – the processing returns to step 5 and the FND_CONCURRENT_REQUESTS table is queried again.

 - The next unprocessed rowid is picked from the process cache, and the processing starts.

 - Concurrent manager process executes a SELECT-for-UPDATE statement to lock the STATUS_CODE in FND_CONCURRENT_PROCESSES for the request it’s about to process.
 This is the mechanism to ensure that each concurrent request is executed only once and only by one manager process even if many processes are running simultaneously.
 The SELECT-for-UPDATE statement can complete with “ORA-00054: resource busy and acquire with NOWAIT specified” or “0 rows updated” if another manager process has started processing the request already.

-The workflow is not very complex, but it’s important to remember there are normally multiple concurrent manager processes running at the same time and they are competing for the requests to run.
-This competition introduces another dimension of tuning for settings, like number of concurrent manager processes, sleep seconds or cache size.
+The workflow is not very complex, but it’s important to remember that there are normally multiple concurrent manager processes running at the same time, and they are competing for the requests to run.
+This competition introduces another dimension of tuning for settings, like number of concurrent manager processes, sleep seconds, or cache size.
 Stay tuned for the next post in the series to find out more!

-7 comments on “The Internal Workflow of E-Business Suite Concurrent Manager Process”
+10 Responses to “The Internal Workflow of an E-Business Suite Concurrent Manager Process”